A focus on strong performance

 For the first time, your super fund will follow you when you change jobs.

-'Stapling' will be among a series of Australian Government superannuation reforms expected to be introduced from 1 July 2021.1
+'Stapling' is an Australian Government superannuation reform that will be introduced from 1 November 2021.1

 This means you will keep your super fund when you change jobs, or your super will be 'stapled' to you.